Stories in Chronological Order

 Conceived in response to batbland.com’s June 2016 challenge.
 Rules: story had to begin on a line from opening sentence of Jane Austen’s Pride and Prejudice; had to end on “Not exactly…” and somewhere in between had to feature the line “Vincent rolled his eyes.”

-Vincent’s long-lost first love, Lisa, briefly in New York for a role and deeply troubled, is surprised backstage by a visit from a worried Catherine. *This is a continuation of my series of deep dives into the Arabesque episode.
+*This is a continuation of my series of deep dives into the Arabesque episode.
 When I came across the very first version of the script I was stunned to discover my instincts were dead-on, re: what the original writer (an actress as it turned out) had originally intended this episode to reveal.
-The version of the script that ended up on the screen flattened and cheapened aspects of the plot and characters, Lisa especially, into lifeless cliche which it’s my intent to rectify.
+The version of the script that ended up on the screen reduced Lisa to a stereotype, and her visibly profound relationship with Vincent to a lifeless and harmful cliche which it’s my intent to rectify.

 (Vincent/Catherine/new character Helena, 1988)